-Areas for concern 6.3 Contractors working on the school s Risk rating prior to action (H/M/L) Control measures In place?
-(Yes/No) Further action/comments Residual risk rating (H/M/L) Contractors on-site whilst school is in operation may pose a risk to social distancing and infection control H/L Ongoing works and scheduled inspections for schools (e.g. estates related) have been designated as essential work by the government and so are set to continue.
+Areas for concern Risk rating Control measures In place?
+(Yes/No) Further action/comments Residual risk rating (H/M/L) prior to action (H/M/L) 6.3 Contractors working on the school s Contractors on-site whilst school is in operation may pose a risk to social distancing and infection control H/L Ongoing works and scheduled inspections for schools (e.g. estates related) have been designated as essential work by the government and so are set to continue.
 An assessment has been carried out to see if any additional control measures are required to keep staff, pupils and contractors safe.
 Assurances have been sought from the contractors that all staff attending the setting will be in good health (symptom-free) and that contractors have procedures in place to ensure effective social distancing is maintained at all times.
 Alternative arrangements have been considered such as using a different entrance for contractors and organising classes so that contractors and staff/pupils are kept apart.
 Social distancing is being maintained throughout any such works and where this is not possible arrangements are reviewed.
-Site manager to liaise with and monitor the contractor procedures are being applied and have been updated in light of COVID-19 (including contractor risk assessments and method statements, and contractor induction).
+Site manager to liaise with and monitor the contractor maintaining social distancing where possible.
+In addition to arrangements for COVID-19, normal contractor procedures are being applied and have been updated in light of COVID-19 (including contractor risk assessments and method statements, and contractor induction).
 Arrangements in place with contractors including IT technicians to avoid crossing of year group bubbles and maintain social distancing with pupils and adults.
 Arrangements for contractors to work when pupils not in school as much as possible.
-L 7.
-Finance 7.1 Costs of the school's response to C OVID-19 The costs of additional measures and enhanced services to address H/M Additional cost pressures due to COVID-19 identified and an end-of-year forecast which factors them in has been produced.
+A record should be kept of all visitors.
 Yes L

-COVID-19 when reopening places the school in financial difficulties LA or trust finance team has been consulted to identify potential savings in order to work towards a balanced budget.
+7. Finance 7.1 Costs of the school's response to COVID-19 The costs of additional measures and enhanced services to address COVID-19 when reopening places the school in financial difficulties Н/М Additional cost pressures due to COVID-19 identified and an end-of-year forecast which factors them in has been produced.
+LA or trust finance team has been consulted to identify potential savings in order to work towards a balanced budget.
 Additional COVID-19 related costs are under monitoring and options for reducing costs over time and as guidance changes are under review.
 Additional sources of income are under exploration.
-The school's projected financial position has been shared with Trustees. --- --- -- --
+The school's projected financial position has been shared with Trustees.
+Yes L